Pre-Approved Pro Bono Projects

 • Street Law: UCI law students partner with attorneys affiliated with the Association of Corporate Counsel-SoCal to educate college preparatory students on diverse legal topics and demystify the legal profession.

-• Surfrider Research: Students will assist with possible research on water quality, beach access or coastal preservation advocacy as well as corporate due diligence background research.
+• Surfrider Foundation Legal Volunteer: Students will assist with possible research on water quality, beach access or coastal preservation advocacy as well as corporate due diligence background research.

 • Transforming Justice Orange County – Incarcerated Individual Letter Writing for Conditions Monitoring: Under the supervision of a UCI Law alum, students will write letters to incarcerated individuals in Orange County to discover conditions in local jails, advocate on behalf of people in custody, analyze administrative policies, and collect narratives that may support TJOC advocacy.

-• Transgender Law Center Legal Information Helpdesk: Under supervision of a UCI Law librarian, volunteers will provide written responses to questions received by TLC’s Information Helpline in areas including employment, health care, housing, civil rights, immigration, and identity document changes.
+• Transgender Law Center Legal Information Helpdesk: Volunteers will provide written responses to questions received by TLC’s Information Helpline in areas including employment, health care, housing, civil rights, immigration, and identity document changes.

 • Veterans Legal Institute #1 – Upgrade Discharge Briefs: Volunteers will work with veterans in preparing their discharge upgrade applications, including drafting client affidavits, developing evidence, requesting and reviewing military and medical records, and writing an advocacy brief.